vanshikaa9/vanshikaa9/README.md

 # About Me ♡

+⟢ Half builder, half breaker.
+Fully engineer.

 ⟢ CS student building full-stack and AI-powered applications with a focus on structured systems, backend architecture, and product-driven development.

 ⟢ Currently exploring:
+- SDET / QA and test automation
+- cybersecurity and web application security
 - full-stack engineering
 - AI integrations and LLM workflows
-- data science & machine learning
-- cybersecurity and web security fundamentals

 ⟢ Recently built:
+- **Bayaan** — a multilingual, voice-first AI shopping assistant for Tier 2/3 Bharat, with a Groq-powered agentic NLP pipeline and a Flask backend
+- **DealDash** — a React + TypeScript coupon discovery app
-- Compensation Intelligence System inspired by Levels.fyi
+- **CompIntel** —  A Compensation Intelligence System, a salary intelligence platform inspired by Levels.fyi
-- AI-powered finance and prediction tools
-- web security and cryptography projects
-- React + API-driven applications

 ⟢ Interested in building systems that are:
 - structured